milos-pujic/cypress-cucumber-e2e-tests/README.md

 - `npm run cy:open:local` or `npm run cy:open:prod` - Open Cypress UI to execute tests against Local or Production environnement
 - `npm run cy:run:local` or `npm run cy:run:prod` - Execute All tests without opening the Cypress UI against Local or Production environnement

-## Local Environment
+## Local Docker Environment with Docker for Desktop

-Before you proceed, you should install Docker Desktop depending on your OS and start it:
+Before you proceed, you should install Docker for Desktop depending on your OS and start it:

 - [Docker Desktop for Linux](https://docs.docker.com/desktop/install/linux-install/)
 - [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/)